 The bread is flavorful and moist after being soaked in the egg mixture.
 The edges and the top is slightly crispy.
 The juicy, sweet berries is a great compliment to the custardy dish.
 SO DELISH.

-In my most humble opinion, the best way to serve this yummy goodness is to drizzle maple syrup (especially the good kind!) on it.
+In my most humble opinion, the best way to serve this yummy goodness that is this berry French toast bake is to drizzle maple syrup (especially the good kind!) on it.
 And maybe pair it with a few slices of bacon.

 BREAKFAST DREAMS DO COME TRUE.

 A few things to note when making Berry French Toast Casserole: